Southland Boys’ High School Southland Boys’ High School

 Recommended Prior Learning

 This course is aimed at those students who need to gain the solid mathematical base at Level 1 that is required before being able to progress to Mathematics and Statistics courses at Level 2.
-This is a general course providing a coverage in the key areas of numerical methods, measurement, statistics, trigonometry, and algebra that are required for many vocational pathways.

 Learning Areas: